Hantavirus patients were being monitored in a GA hospital. Are you at risk?

-How did hantavirus get to Georgia?
+How did hantavirus threat get to Georgia?

 Here’s what we know:

-- 9 confirmed cases
+- 9 confirmed cases.

-- 3 people died
+- 3 people died.

-- Spread likely caused human-to-human transmission
+- Spread likely caused human-to-human transmission.

-What’s happening at Emory?
+What happened at Emory?

-The couple returned to Georgia last week and were moved Monday to Emory for specialized monitoring, with one passenger initially showing mild symptoms.
+The couple returned to Georgia and were moved to Emory for specialized monitoring, with one passenger initially showing mild symptoms.
 The individual has since tested negative.

 What is hantavirus and how do you get it?

-The CDC defines the hantavirus as a family of viruses typically spread by rodents, but the Andes strain involved in this outbreak is unusual: it can pass from person to person.
+The CDC defines the hantavirus as a family of viruses typically spread by rodents, but the Andes strain involved in this outbreak is unusual.
+It can pass from person to person.

 How to get it:

-You can contract HPS through contact with infected rodent urine, droppings, saliva, or nesting materials or through close contact with an infected person’s bodily fluids or respiratory secretions.
+You can contract HPS through contact with infected rodent urine, droppings, saliva or nesting materials, or through close contact with an infected person’s bodily fluids or respiratory secretions.

-There is no vaccine for hantavirus and the treatment is supportive care, typically received in an ICU.
+There is no vaccine for hantavirus, and the treatment is supportive care, typically received in an ICU.

-You cannot get it from casual contact, touching surfaces, or being in the same room as someone who is infected, but HPS has a mortality rate of roughly 38%, so the timing of a diagnosis is critical.
+You cannot get it from casual contact, touching surfaces or being in the same room as someone who is infected, but HPS has a mortality rate of roughly 38%, so the timing of a diagnosis is critical.

 Symptoms: